-We have audited the financial statements of Sparebanken Sør Boligkreditt AS, which comprise the balance sheet as at 31 December 2020, the income statement, other comprehensive income, equity statement and cash flow statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Sparebanken Sør Boligkreditt AS (the Company), which comprise the balance sheet as at 31 December 2021, the income statement, other comprehensive income, equity statement and cash flow statement for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

+In our opinion

-In our opinion, the accompanying financial statements are prepared in accordance with law and regulations and give a true and fair view of the financial position of the Company as at 31 December 2020, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by EU.
+- · the financial statements comply with applicable statutory requirements, and - the financial statements give a true and fair view of the financial position of the Company as at 31 December 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by EU.